 Safe Reporting does not take the place of Northern Health’s existing reporting and complaints structures.
 If possible, concerns or complaints should first be brought to local management using our Contact form.

-Safe Reporting is for those occasional situations where an individual who wishes to report a perceived wrongdoing is convinced that the normal internal process for such disclosure is inadequate or has failed to respond adequately to their concerns.
-If the unresolved concerns relate to patient care, contact the Patient Care Quality Office.
+Safe Reporting is for those occasional situations where an individual who wishes to report a perceived wrongdoing of a northern health employee or contractor, and is convinced that the normal internal process for such disclosure is inadequate or has failed to respond adequately to their concerns.

 Examples of wrongdoing can include: